awsdocs/amazon-fsx-file-gateway-user-guide/doc_source/AWSStorageGatewayAPI.md

 + [Operation Error Codes](#APIOperationErrorCodes)
 + [Error Responses](#RESTErrorResponses)

-This section provides reference information about Storage Gateway errors\.
+This section provides reference information about AWS Storage Gateway errors\.
 These errors are represented by an error exception and an operation error code\.
 For example, the error exception `InvalidSignatureException` is returned by any API response if there is a problem with the request signature\.
 However, the operation error code `ActivationKeyInvalid` is returned only for the [ActivateGateway](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_ActivateGateway.html) API\.

 Depending on the type of error, Storage Gateway may return only just an exception, or it may return both an exception and an operation error code\.
 Examples of error responses are shown in the [Error Responses](#RESTErrorResponses)\.

 ### Exceptions<a name="APIGeneralExceptions"></a>

-The following table lists Storage Gateway API exceptions\.
-When an Storage Gateway operation returns an error response, the response body contains one of these exceptions\.
+The following table lists AWS Storage Gateway API exceptions\.
+When an AWS Storage Gateway operation returns an error response, the response body contains one of these exceptions\.
 The `InternalServerError` and `InvalidGatewayRequestException` return one of the operation error codes [Operation Error Codes](#APIOperationErrorCodes) message codes that give the specific operation error code\.

 | Exception | Message  | HTTP Status Code |